-An important distinction to be appreciated is that between imaginary utopias and live heterotopias.
-However, the terms should not be treated as opposites of each other.
-They denote a midway experience referring to instances that are real as well as unreal.
+An important distinction to be appreciated is that between an imaginary utopia and a live heterotopia.
+However, the terms should not be treated as opposites of one another.
+They denote a midway experience, with instances that are both real and unreal.
 Most of the examples that Foucault provides of heterotopias include several utopian aspects.
 However, the relationship between these two notions has tended to be ignored in the interpretation of heterotopia.

 Description of Utopian Literature

-A piece of writing that concerns itself with the description of a perfect society in the physical world as opposed to the perfection of afterlife is termed as Utopian literature.
-However, the original motives behind utopian novel were political, social and philosophical.
-Plato’s Republic, is usually considered the first in history among the examples of utopia.
+A piece of writing that concerns itself with the description of a perfect society in the physical world, as opposed to the perfection of afterlife, is considered to be utopian literature.
+The original motives behind utopian novels were political, social, and philosophical.
+Plato’s The Republic, written around 380 BC, is usually considered the first example of Utopia in history.

-Some traces of utopian elements can be found in Arthurian literature in the idealization of King Arthur’s court at Camelot, but the trend followed by medieval poets involved romanticizing an imaginary past rather than using hypothetical utopias for the purposes of criticizing political institutions and suggesting alternatives.
-It was by the time of Sir Thomas More (in his book Utopia in 1516) that the notion of utopia was practically manifested, and his name for the imaginary kingdom then became the new name for referring to the genre.
+Some traces of utopian elements can be found in Arthurian literature – in the idealization of King Arthur’s court at Camelot – but the trend followed by medieval poets involved romanticizing an imaginary past, rather than using hypothetical utopias for the purposes of criticizing political institutions and suggesting alternatives.
+It was by the time of Sir Thomas More’s book Utopia, written in 1516, that the notion of utopia was practically manifested, and his name for the imaginary kingdom became the new name for the writing genre.

-Winstanley’s The Law of Freedom in a Platform
+- The Law of Freedom in a Platform, by Gerrard Winstanley, 1652

-Over the time, the vision encapsulating the notion of utopia has suffered radical transformations.
-Events as war, church reform, revolution and economic changes have contributed towards the construction of a new type of utopia.
+Over time, the vision encapsulating the notion of utopia has suffered radical transformations.
+Events such as war, church reform, revolution, and economic change have contributed toward the construction of a new type of utopia.